devini01/CSCI401W-Fall2023-TeamGamma/Meeting_Notes/Meeting_7.md

 ### 🗒️ **Notes**:

--Out of the three user stories we came to the conclusion that our top priority is user story number 1.
+-[Out of the three user stories we came to the conclusion that our top priority is user story number 1.
 That user story will involve the raffle system itself.
-The other two are important but not crucial at this moment.
+The other two are important but not crucial at this moment.]
 -We as a team know what we want to do but are unsure how to approach it.
 -We still arent sure on how to split the workload amongst the 5 of us.
 -There is a template on Android Studios we believe fits our needs.